sbehnfeldt/laravel8/README.md

 `routes/web.php`
 `resources/views`

 ## Lesson 6: Include CSS and JavaScript
 Resource source files in `resources/css` will compile down to `public` folder.
 For now, write directly to files in `public` folder.

+## Lesson 7: Make a Route and Link to It
+Make a new route in `routes/web.php`